zenml-io/zenml/docs/book/mlops_stacks/data_validators/overview.md

 For the full context of this code, please visit our `drift_detection` example [here](https://github.com/zenml-io/zenml/tree/main/examples/evidently_drift_detection).
 The key part of the pipeline definition above is when we use the datasets derived from the `data_splitter` step (i.e. function) and pass them in as arguments to the `drift_detector` function as part of the pipeline.

-We even allow you to use the Evidently visualization tool easily to display data drift diagrams in your browser or within a Jupyter notebook:
+We even allow you to use the Evidently visualization tool to display data drift diagrams in your browser or within a Jupyter notebook:

 ![Evidently drift visualization UI](../assets/evidently/drift_visualization.png)